rgmaidana/predictiveControl/README.md

 # Predictive Control in Python

 This package implements Predictive Control techniques in Python2.7.
-Currently it supports only Model-Predictive Control (MPC), although a class for Economic MPC has been added (not tested!).
+Currently it supports only Model-Predictive Control (MPC), for SISO and MIMO systems, although a class for Economic MPC has been added (not tested!).

 ## Dependencies